Parameter estimation for Gibbs distributions: Introduction

+The first two results match Theorem~\ref{th:main:three1} up to logarithmic factors in $n$ and $q$.
+There is a small gap between the upper and lower bounds in the log-concave setting.
+See Theorem~\ref{main-lb-thm} for a more precise and general statement of these bounds.

+Some specialized algorithms have been developed and analyzed for count estimation in combinatorial problems, see e.g. \cite{jerrum1989approximating,davies_et_al}.
+Alternatively, the \emph{Wang-Landau (WL)} algorithm \cite{WangLandau:PRL86:2001} is a popular counting heuristic in physical applications; this uses a completely different methodology from our algorithm, based on a random walk on $\mathcal F$ with a running count estimate $\hat c$.
+As discussed in~\cite{Schur:JP1252:2019}, there are more than 1500 papers on the WL algorithm and variants such as the $1/t$-WL algorithm~\cite{BelardinelliPereyra:JCP127:2007}.
+Some variants are guaranteed to converge asymptotically~\cite{Fort:15}, but bounds on convergence rate or accuracy seem to be lacking.
+For a representative example, see \cite{ojeda}, which describes a Gibbs distribution to model protein folding, and uses the WL algorithm to determine relevant properties.

-\paragraph{Estimating partition ratio.} Define a {\em universal ratio estimator} to be a data structure $\calD$ with a deterministic function $\hat Q( \alpha |\calD)$ taking a query value $\alpha \in (\betamin, \betamax]$.
-The problem $\PratioAll$ is to compute a universal ratio estimator satisfying the bound
+\paragraph{Estimating the partition ratio.} As a key subroutine, we develop new algorithms to estimate partition ratios.
+Formally, we define $\PratioAll{\eps}$ to be the problem of computing a static data structure $\mathcal D$ with an associated \emph{deterministic} function $\hat Q( \alpha |\calD)$ satisfying the property